Taliban rockets hit near Kabul presidency; no injuries

-KABUL, Afghanistan (AP) — Afghan police say the Taliban have fired rockets toward the presidential palace in Kabul as President Ashraf Ghani was giving his holiday message for the Muslim celebrations of Eid al-Adha.
-No injuries were reported.
+KABUL, Afghanistan (AP) — The Taliban fired a pair of rockets toward the presidential palace in Kabul on Tuesday as the Afghan president was delivering his holiday message for the Muslim celebrations of Eid al-Adha, police said.
+No injuries were reported in the attack.

-Police official Jan Agha says the boom of the rockets was heard during Ghani’s speech, televised live on Tuesday.
+The first rocket landed somewhere near the presidency, the second near a NATO compound and the U.S. Embassy in Kabul but no one was hurt, said police official Jan Agha.

-Ghani heard the thud and interrupted his message to say: “If they are thinking the rocket attack will keep Afghans down, they are wrong.”
+The boom of the rockets was heard in the live broadcast of President Ashraf Ghani’s speech.
+As he also heard the thud, Ghani interrupted his message to say: “If they are thinking the rocket attack will keep Afghans down, they are wrong.”

-Police say the first rocket landed somewhere near the presidency, the second near a NATO compound and the U.S. Embassy in Kabul but no one was hurt.
+There was no immediate statement from the Taliban, or a claim of responsibility for the attack by any other militant group, but the assault on the major Muslim holiday sent a stark message.

 Most Read Nation & World Stories